Using Regex in RimStone

 Regex (or "REGular EXpressions") is a powerful way to search strings, as well as to replace parts of strings.
 It makes it easier to reliably do so, since regular expressions are usually short; at the same time there's a learning curve in becoming proficient.
 However, given that regex is ubiquitous, it is worth learning at least some of it, as it can come handy.

-This article will show a few basic ways to use match-regex statement in your Golf code.
+This article will show a few basic ways to use match-regex statement in your RimStone code.

 Create directory for your application: